bondress/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numbersz.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
 (Not allowed: type char, functions printf, puts and others like it).

 7-print_tebahpla.c is a C program that prints the lowercase alphabet in reverse, followed by a new line.
-(Only putchar function allowed)
+(Only putchar function allowed).

+8-print_base16.c is a C program prints all the numbers of base 16 in lowercase, followed by a new line.
+(Only putchar function allowed.)